PagerDuty-Samples/pagerduty-bulk-user-mgr-sample/README.md

 ```

 #### Request Auth Code
 Using the `code_challenge` generated above, and the `client_id` and `redirect_uri` from your app's [OAuth Registration](https://v2.developer.pagerduty.com/docs/oauth-2-functionality) the `authUrl` is created below.
 A few key parameters to point out are the `response_type=code`, which tells PagerDuty to return an Authorization Code, and the `code_challenge_method=S256`.
 This tells PagerDuty by which method the challenge is hashed.
+In this case, SHA-256.

 ```javascript
 const authUrl = `https://app.pagerduty.com/oauth/authorize?` +